 Aquatic invertebrates

 Family richness of aquatic macroinvertebrates in Lake Jandabup is distinct and higher than other monitored sites because of the relatively high degree of habitat diversity.
 However, the family richness of the lake has been below average for the lake since 2016 (Figure 32).
 There has been a recent shift in community composition away from the 1996 community, suggesting that the community may continue to shift away from what has typically been recorded in the lake in future years as water quality and hydrological changes alter ecosystem processes (Figure 33).
+The decline of water beetles in the lake is concerning and warrants further investigation.
 The highly variable communities between 1996-2006 may be in response to acidification events.
 Ceinidae, Calanoida, Daphniidae and Notonectidae are usually present in the lake at high abundance.